Document Search Examples

 2. Use LLM to transform natural language questions into SQL queries

-3. Execute the query to retrieve relevant documents
+3. Execute the SQL query to retrieve relevant documents

 For documents that can't be distinguished by metadata, use LLM-generated descriptions for document selection.